 07 of 08

 While a bit overshadowed by the great skiing in North America and Europe, South America has an ambulance of great destinations as well.
-The Andes Mountains provide plenty of snow and vertical drops to keep even the best skiers completely engaged, with both Chile and Argentina serving up some world class resorts.
+The Andes Mountains provide plenty of snow and vertical drops to keep even the best skiers completely engaged, with both Chile and Argentina serving up more than a few world class resorts.
 One of the very best is Portillo, a remote destination that has been designed to accommodate just 450 visitors.
 Nevertheless, the place has plenty to keep travelers occupied.
-Spread out over 14000 acres (Yes, you read that right!), the landscape is sprawling, which often conveys the feeling that you have a run entirely to yourself.
-That isn't something that is easy to find at too many other places.
-Soak it up while you can.Continue to 8 of 8 below.
+Spread out over 14,000 acres (Yes, you read that right!), the landscape is sprawling, often conveying the feeling that you have an entire run completely to yourself.
+That isn't something that is easy to find at too many other places on any continent, so if you do visit, be sure to soak it all in while you can.Continue to 8 of 8 below.

 08 of 08

 Covered in snow and ice, Antarctica has a lot to offer skiers as well.
-But, the continent is not developed in any way, so there aren't exactly any ski resorts to book a stay at.
-That doesn't mean you can't ski the Frozen Continent however, as there are a number of options for backcountry exploration, provided you have the money.
+But, the continent is not developed in any way, so there aren't exactly any ski resorts to book a stay in while you are there.
+That doesn't mean you can't ski the Frozen Continent however, as there are a number of options for backcountry exploration, that is provided you have the money.
 For instance, the aptly named Ski Antarctica offers yacht-based ski adventures to places that few other people ever get the chance to see, let alone ski.
 Similarly, Antarctic Logistics and Expeditions offers supported ski excursions in the Antarctic as well, although you had better be ready to open your wallet.
 A 12-day trip starts at $29,450.
 That's a bit more than taking the family to Vail for a weekend, huh?